 - Campaign: Events Photography

-This way, you can commit different daily budgets to each of your campaigns, shifting your spending based on your business needs or goals.
-Plus, you’ll be showing potential customers ads that are more specific to what they’re searching for, and sending them to more relevant pages on your site.
+This way, you can set different budgets for each campaign, shifting your spending based on your goals (for instance, putting more of your budget toward your 'Graduation portraits' campaign in the weeks leading up to graduation season).
+Plus, you can show potential customers adverts that are more specific to what they’re searching for, and sending them to the most relevant page on your site.

 Monitor & adjust

-Don’t just set your PPC budget and campaigns once and accept less-than-desired results.
-Even the online marketing experts set up campaigns based on their best, educated guesses, test for what works, and make adjustments.
-Try new strategies and campaigns continuously, and, guided by data from AdWords and Analytics, keep making changes until your advertising is helping you meet your business goals.
+Think beyond setting your AdWords budget and campaigns once and then just accepting the results if they’re not what you wanted.
+One of the biggest benefits of AdWords is that you can track your results and then change your strategies, and your budget, whenever you want.
+This lets you test what works and make adjustments.
+Try new strategies and campaigns continuously, and guided by data from AdWords and Analytics, keep making changes until your advertising is helping you meet your business goals.